 The Dr Sharon James bursary offers four bursaries of £1,200 to Welsh, female students.
 The bursaries are limited to those studying clinical courses within our Faculty of Medicine, Health, and Life Science.
 These courses provide individuals with the most in demand skillsets within the NHS, and include: Healthcare Sciences, Nursing, Midwifery, Paramedic Science, Occupational Therapy and Operating Department Practice.
+We also open this bursary to Welsh, female students studying our Graduate Entry Medicine programme.

 We are committed to widening access to our healthcare and clinical courses.
 Therefore, the bursary is only open to Welsh, female students who also meet the Welsh Multiple Deprivation Index criteria.